myrunes/backend/README.md

     restart: always
 ```

-## As deamon
+## As daemon

-First of all, if you want to self host the MYRUNES system, your envoirement should pass certain requirements:
+First of all, if you want to self host the MYRUNES system, your environment should pass certain requirements:

 - [**MongoDB**](https://www.mongodb.com/)
   The server application uses MongoDB as database and storage system.

 - **[PM2](https://pm2.io/)** or **[screen](https://linux.die.net/man/1/screen)**
-  ...or something else to deamonize an application which is highly recommendet for running the server component.
+  ...or something else to deamonize an application which is highly recommended for running the server component.

 Also, you need the following toolchains for building the backend and frontend components: